 Hello {First_Name}!

+Did You Know That 92% Of All Searchers Only Click On Results From The First Page?

 If You’re Looking For Ways To Grow Your Website Traffic, you should know that moving from the 2nd page to the 1st; for your target keywords, will make a Huge Difference!